milesstroud/psych-neutralfaces/README.md

 faces_Practice

-* Folder of faces for practice during task.
+* Folder of faces for practice during the task.
 Note: these are not matched, you may want to pick matched faces that aren't used from the Neutral_Faces folder.

 Faces_to_Folders.py